JakeSteam/blog-personal/_drafts/2023-12-01-idle-iktah-tips-faqs-and-endgame-guides.md

 Whilst I've completed most of these, I'm still missing a few pets and not even trying to get the Black Pearl!

 ### Conclusion

+Idle Iktah is one of the best mobile games I've ever played, and it receives fixes and improvements every week or two.
+It kept me completely hooked for ~6 weeks, and is the only game I've written 2 articles about!

+The game has also made a massive splash in the partially sighted community, thanks to the developer's focus on ensuring the game is accessible as possible.
+Based on the questions and discussions on [Discord](ttps://discord.gg/TRymHghrKA), there may even be more partially sighted users than fully sighted.
+This attention is undoubtedly part of the reason behind the game's rapid growth, and I really hope it continues.

+If anything here seems incorrect, or you have additional tips, leave a comment or suggest a change directly.

+Thanks, and enjoy Idle Iktah!